-Sample Flow: In this sample job, click events are collected from mobile app and events are joined against customer profile and loaded as parquet file into DBFS.
-This DBFS file will be used in next step for creating delta table.
+Sample Flow: In this sample job, click events are collected from the mobile app, and events are joined against the customer profile and loaded as a parquet file into DBFS.
+This DBFS file will be used in the next step for creating a delta table.

-Create Delta Table: Creating delta table needs keyword “Using Delta” in the DDL and in this case since the file is already in DBFS, Location is specified to fetch the data for Table.
+Create Delta Table: Creating a delta table needs the keyword “Using Delta” in the DDL and, in this case, since the file is already in DBFS, the location is specified to fetch the data for Table.

 Convert to Delta table: If the source files are in Parquet format, we can use the SQL Convert to Delta statement to convert files in place to create an unmanaged table:

 SQL: SQL: CONVERT TO DELTA parquet.`/delta_sample/clicks`

 Partition data: Delta Lake supports the partitioning of tables.
 To speed up queries that have predicates involving the partition columns, partitioning of data can be done.